FirestormAngel/raspberry-documentation/README.md

 * Chapter 0x0B: Hardware and Requirements
 * Chapter 0x0C: Installing and configuring components for Docker (repo and installation)
 * Chapter 0x0D: Installing and configuring components for Python3 environments.
-* Chapter 0x0E: Installing and configuring pcap recorder.
+* Chapter 0x0E: Installing and configuring pcap recorder (2021-05-01)
+* Chapter 0x0F: Configuration of Python environment (2021-05-01)
+* Chapter 0x10: Configuration of Python environment for plugins for wifi-triangulation (2021-06-01)
 * More chapters in the pipe.

 ### Set the right expectations